ShamilNur/ShamilNur/README.md

 ## 🌱 About Me

-I'm a Software Engineer with a strong background in ML, Python, and Java, and a keen interest in Back-end.
+I'm a Software Engineer with a background in ML, Python, and Java, and a keen interest in Back-end.
 I hail from Kazan, Russia, and have studied at [**ITIS KFU**](https://kpfu.ru/itis/).

 ---